Birk Center

 Graduates of the Walsh Museum Studies Program are working at:

-Monticello, Stan Hywet Hall and Gardens, Professional Football Hall of Fame, Rock and Roll Hall of Fame, Chesapeake Bay Maritime Museum, Franklin Park Conservatory and Botanical Gardens, COSI, Aurora Fossil Museum, Jackson University Special Collections, Visit Canton, Massillon Museum
+National Gallery of Art, Monticello, Stan Hywet Hall and Gardens, Professional Football Hall of Fame, Rock and Roll Hall of Fame, Chesapeake Bay Maritime Museum, Franklin Park Conservatory and Botanical Gardens, COSI, Aurora Fossil Museum, Jacksonville University Special Collections, Visit Canton, Massillon Museum

 Please complete the form below.